 1949: The ‘Market-Neutral’ Hedging Strategy Is Born

-Jones created market neutrality by purchasing assets whose value he would rise in compared to the overall market performance and selling short assets whose price he expected to decline.
-Jones also resorted to leverage to enhance the returns of his fund.
+Jones created market neutrality by purchasing assets whose value he thought would rise compared to the overall market performance and selling short assets whose price he expected to decline.
+Jones also resorted to leveraging to enhance the returns of his fund.

 His portfolio’s performance depended on choosing the correct stock instead of focussing on the market direction.
-As his portfolio was ‘hedged’ against market movements, it was called a ‘Hedged-fund’.
+His portfolio was ‘hedged’ against market movements; it was called a ‘Hedged-fund’.

 1950s: Fees And Leverage Are Born

 In 1952, Jones converted his fund from a general partnership to a limited partnership.
 This was the first pooled investment vehicle in the hedge fund industry that combined a hedged strategy.